Pruning vs. Cutting Back: What’s Safe to Do in October?

 A Fine-Gardening Guide for the New Hampshire Seacoast

 October is one of the most beautiful and deceptive months for gardeners on the New Hampshire Seacoast.
-The air feels calm, the colors are vibrant, and it seems like a perfect time to tidy everything before winter.
-Yet not every plant welcomes the same kind of attention this late in the season.
-Knowing the difference between pruning and cutting back can protect next year’s growth and keep your garden strong through the cold months ahead.
+The air feels calm, the colors are vibrant, and it seems like the perfect time to tidy everything before winter.
+But not every plant welcomes the same attention this late in the season.
+Knowing the difference between pruning and cutting back can protect next year's growth and keep your garden strong through the cold months ahead.

 Many homeowners reach for pruners in fall, thinking a hard trim will prepare shrubs and trees for winter.
-In reality, timing and technique matter more than ever now.
-A few thoughtful cuts can improve structure, but heavy pruning can remove stored energy or expose tender tissue to frost.
-Understanding what is safe and what should wait until spring is the secret to healthy, resilient landscapes.
+In our experience, timing and technique matter more than ever at this point in the year.
+A few thoughtful cuts can improve structure.
+Heavy pruning can remove stored energy or expose tender tissue to frost.
+Understanding what's safe and what should wait until spring is the real secret to a healthy, resilient landscape.

 Understanding the Difference: Pruning vs. Cutting Back

-Though the terms are often used interchangeably, pruning and cutting back serve different purposes.
-Pruning is the selective removal of branches or stems to improve structure, airflow, and plant health.
-It’s about shaping shrubs and trees with intention.
-Cutting back, on the other hand, typically refers to trimming perennials down to the ground after flowering or frost damage.
+Pruning is the selective removal of branches or stems on woody plants, shrubs and trees, to improve structure, airflow, and long term health.
+It's a targeted decision about which stems stay and which go.
+Cutting back usually refers to trimming herbaceous perennials down close to the ground after flowering finishes or after frost knocks the foliage down.
+Different plant types, different rules, different risks.

-In the New Hampshire Seacoast’s Zone 6b climate, understanding which plants can handle a fall trim versus those that should wait until dormancy or spring is essential.
-The ocean’s moderating effect keeps temperatures milder along the coast, but salt spray, wind, and early frosts inland create variable conditions that impact recovery after pruning.
+In the New Hampshire Seacoast's Zone 6b climate, knowing which plants tolerate a fall trim versus those that should wait until dormancy or spring is essential.
+The ocean's moderating effect keeps coastal temperatures milder than inland areas, often by five to ten degrees on a cold night.
+But salt spray, wind, and earlier frosts inland create variable conditions that affect how well plants recover after any cut made this late in the season.
+A pruning decision that's safe in Rye in late October might not be safe yet in an inland pocket of Exeter on the same calendar day.

 What’s Safe to Prune in October